lo-decibel/FireUp/README.md

 ### Configuring the webserver

-In the environment file, `.env`, edit following environment variables as needed.
+In the environment file, `fireup.env`, edit following environment variables as needed.

 ```ini
 # Your Up webhook endpoint.